 Get Outdoors with Free Nature Activities

-Are your tweens and teens too old for summer daycare programs but not ready to stay home all summer alone?
-Volunteering can be a fun and free way for bigger kids to keep busy all summer long, especially for kids who might not yet be old enough to work a summer job.
-Community service can be a valuable experience, present the opportunity to make new friendships and explore new interests while keeping busy.
-Many high and even junior high schools have community service requirements, so volunteering could help your child meet academic guidelines as well.
-Check with local libraries, animal shelters, zoos or other non-profits to see what programs are the best fit for your child.
+Community service is a valuable experience that presents the opportunity to make new friends and explore interests all while keeping you and your kids busy.
+Also, many middle and high schools have community service requirements, so volunteering could even help your child meet academic guidelines.
+Volunteering also looks good on college applications.
+Check with local libraries, animal shelters, zoos, or other non-profits to see what programs are the best fit for your children.

 Having summer fun as a family doesn’t have to be expensive.
 There are lots of fun ways to have exciting and educational opportunities without exceeding your budget.
 With a little bit of creativity and work, there are some great ways to find free and low-cost summer daycare and activities for your family.